 Salish Sea Tidal Current Atlas - Volume 3 (PDF) This volume covers the Northern Strait of Georgia region of the Salish Sea.
 The PDF file is 363 pages and 166 MB (large).
 Save to a computer, phone, or tablet, avoid printing.

-Calendar Lookup Tables for Volume 3: A set of calendar based lookup tables to link dates and times to maps found in SSTCA Volume 3, year specific.
+Calendar Lookup Tables for Volume 3 (and 1): A set of calendar based lookup tables to link dates and times to maps found in SSTCA Volume 3, year specific.
 Volumes 1 & 3 tables are the same.

 Disclaimer: